-There are also steps you can take to help manage your TBI symptoms:
+You can take the following steps to help manage your TBI symptoms:

-- Avoid caffeine, cold medications that treat nasal congestion, or other products that contain pseudoephedrine—they may increase the symptoms
+- Avoid caffeine, cold medications that treat nasal congestion, or other products that contain pseudoephedrine, which may increase the symptoms.

-- Talk to others—to keep you from feeling isolated and to give friends and loved ones a chance to help you
+- Talk to others to keep you from feeling isolated and to give friends and loved ones a chance to support you.

-- Remember that symptoms are a normal part of the recovery, and they will get better
+- Remember that symptoms are a normal part of the recovery — and that they will get better.

 If your TBI symptoms are interfering with your life or are not improving, be sure to talk to your doctor.
-He or she may be able to suggest other steps that you can take based on what you are experiencing.
+He or she may be able to suggest other steps other options based on what you are experiencing.

-Every day, Veterans connect with helpful resources and effective treatments for managing TBI symptoms.
+Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources and effective treatments for managing TBI symptoms.
 It can be difficult to handle the effects of TBI on your own, so talking to your family and friends can be a first step.
 You can also consider connecting with:

 - A mental health professional, such as a therapist

-Explore these resources for more information about TBI in Veterans.
+Explore these resources for more information about Veterans experiencing TBI.

 Defense and Veterans Brain Injury Center